White Swan Inn, Swan Creek: History

 The property owned by Edward Malone is described as 75 acres, of which 32 acres were under wheat cultivation.
 The correspondent noted that Malone was in the process of constructing a stone house on his property near an adjoining Church of England property.
 This house would appear to be the building known as the White Swan Inn today, which is situated alongside a former Church of England.
 Another mention of the house appears in an historical survey of the Swan Creek area published in the Warwick Daily News of September 1945.
 This talks about the White Swan Inn which was built as the residence of Edward Malone in about 1880, but after its construction became used as an hotel, namely the White Swan Inn, when Malone transferred his business from farmer to that of publican.
 A license was issued by the Licensing Court for a hotel at the White Swan Inn in 1878 though the publican's name is not mentioned.
 Early photographs of the White Swan Inn show a building much as it appears today, a single storeyed sandstone residence with shingled roof pierced by dormer windows.

 Subdivision 3, on which the White Swan Inn was erected, was transferred from Malone to Matthew O'Sullivan in July 1884 and it seems the White Swan Inn continued to operate.
 According to the Warwick Daily News' article of 1945 was managed by a Mr Ravenscroft.
 On Matthew O'Sullivan's death on 24 February 1885 the estate was transferred to his widow, Mary Francis.
-On December 1887 Subdivision 3 was transferred to Bernard Hughes who returned the building to the former use of private residence.
+In December 1887 Subdivision 3 was transferred to Bernard Hughes who returned the building to the former use of private residence.
 The house remained in the Hughes family until May 1872 when it was transferred to Colin and Edna Tyson.